Irantxe language

-Vitality and dialects
+Vitality

 According to the UNESCO Atlas of the World's Languages in Danger, Irántxe-Mỹky is currently not thriving.
 While the Mỹky dialect is considered "vulnerable", the Irántxe variety is deemed "considerably endangered", with only 10 fluent speakers out of the 356 ethnic Irántxe-Mỹky in the 2006 report.
 As of 2011, the 280 Irántxe have largely assimilated to Brazilian culture.
 Most are monolingual in Portuguese, and the remaining Irántxe speakers are over 50 years old.
 A splinter group, the Mỹky, however, moved to escape assimilation, and were isolated until 1971.
 As of 2011, there were 80 ethnic Mỹky, all of whom spoke the language.